slowernews/hamster-system/README.md

 ---
 ## How to organize your money
-*'You might not need a budget..'.*
+*'You might not need a personal budget..'.*

-..
-To know that you spent €312.23 instead of €277.68 on groceries last month is not that helpful.
-What people really need is to feel in control of their finances!
+Is it worthwhile to spend an huge amount of cognitive bandwidth to know that you spent €312.23 instead of €277.68 on groceries last month?
+In the end, what you really crave is to feel in control of your finances.
 And how to do it in a practical way?
 Track your **net worth** in a spreadsheet.

+- How to track it?
+Simply list all your assets (bank, ebank, stocks, funds, crypto, whatever) and sum them.
+If relevant list and sum your liabilities.
+The difference will be your net worth.
 - When your net worth is too risky (for your personality) get more tight and work on improving it.
 - When you feel confortable with your number you can loosen up a bit.
 - I used to track it every month.
 I loosen up to every quarter.
-- How do you track it?
-List all your assets (bank, ebank, stocks, funds, crypto, whatever) and sum them.

-(work in progress)